 The Board has determined that the Audit and Compliance Committee is best suited to review and approve Related Person Transactions.
 Accordingly, in the event that management recommends a Related Person Transaction, management is required to present the transaction to the Audit and Compliance Committee in advance of entering into the transaction.
-If management is unable to present the transaction to the Audit and Compliance Committee for approval in advance, management may enter into the transaction preliminarily, subject to ratification by the Audit and Compliance Committee; provided, however, that if the Audit and Compliance Committee advance of entering into the transaction, or if unable to do so, to amend it in a satisfactory manner.
+If management is unable to present the transaction to the Audit and Compliance Committee for approval in advance, management may enter into the transaction preliminarily, subject to ratification by the Audit and Compliance Committee; provided, however, that if the Audit and Compliance Committee does not so approve, management must make all reasonable efforts to cancel or annul the transaction, or if unable to do so, to amend it in a satisfactory manner.
 The Audit and Compliance Committee may approve or ratify a Related Person Transaction only if the transaction is on terms comparable to those that could be obtained in arm's-length dealings with an unrelated third party.